lfn-cnti/certification/instructions.md

 Your PR should have the subdirecty (as mentioned above) with the following files:

-- vX.Y/DIR/README.md: A script or human-readable description of how to reproduce your results.
+- vX.Y/DIR/README.md: A script or human-readable description of how to reproduce your results
-- vX.Y/DIR/cnf-certification-results-YYYY-MMDD-HHMMSS-NNN.yml log output (from CNF Test Suite).
+- vX.Y/DIR/cnf-certification-results-YYYY-MMDD-HHMMSS-NNN.yml log output (from CNF Test Suite)
-- vX.Y/DIR/PRODUCT.yaml: See below.
+- vX.Y/DIR/PRODUCT.yaml: See below
 <!-- - vX.Y/DIR/test.log: Test log output (from CNF Certification).-->